white-lab/protocols/protocols/PCR_Digest_Ligation.md

         * 1 μL Antarctic Phosphatase + 1 μL Antarctic Phosphatase Buffer to
           vectors to avoid re-ligation.
         * Bring volume up to 10 μL using DNase-free water
-    4. Incubate tubes at 37 °C for 30 minutes.
+    4. Incubate tubes at 37°C for 30 minutes.
-    5. Incubate tubes at 80 °C for 2 minutes to heat-inactivate the enzymes.
+    5. Incubate tubes at 80°C for 2 minutes to heat-inactivate the enzymes.
     6. Transfer insert solutions to their appropriate vectors.
+        * Include control reactions without insert or vector to check for plasmid background and re-ligation.
     7. Add 1 μL T4 DNA ligase and 2 μL 10X DNA ligase buffer to vector-insert
        mixes.
     8. Incubate at room temperature for 10 minutes.